 A Furnace Tune Up Prevents repairs

 A furnace tune up can be the difference between staying warm in winter or shivering without heat.
-A furnace tune up, also known as a heating maintenance, includes an inspection and cleaning of your system to ensure each component is working at its best level.
+Also known as a heating maintenance, a furnace tune up includes an inspection and cleaning of your system to ensure each component is working at its best level.
 At this point, an HVAC technician will be able to determine if any parts need to be replaced before they fail, such as an old and rusted heat exchanger, or a failing blower motor.
 Furthermore, cleaning your furnace regularly reduces the likelihood of your HVAC system failing due to a dirty air filter or clogged drain line, as well as catching any potential problems before they become more significant.

-If you forgot your furnace maintenance this year and it seems to be having some problems, check out our blog on furnace problems that may require a professional repair.
+If you forgot your furnace maintenance this year and it seems to be having some problems, check out our blog on furnace repair problems.

 Maintenance Extends Your HVAC System's Lifespan